d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

 Here, rather than directly constraining the values of the weights, one constrains the number of epochs of training.
-The most common way to determine the stopping criteria is to monitor validation error throughout throughout training (typically by checking once after each epoch) and to cut off training when the validation error has not decreased by more than some small amount $\epsilon$
+The most common way to determine the stopping criteria is to monitor validation error throughout training (typically by checking once after each epoch) and to cut off training when the validation error has not decreased by more than some small amount $\epsilon$